 White-collar crime refers to several types of fraud that are committed by business professionals.
-These crimes are not violent; instead, perpetrators rely upon deceit and concealment to divert funds and other assets for their personal gain.
+These crimes are not violent; instead, perpetrators rely upon deceit and concealment to divert funds and other assets for their personal gain, or to avoid the loss of assets.
 Examples of white-collar crimes are as follows:

 The "white-collar crime" name comes from the types of individuals who usually engage in it - executives, managers, staff employees (such as accountants), and so forth.